What Color of Primer Should You Use? (For Different Paints)

 Does Primer Color Matter?

-However, using the same color for primer and paint works fine if you opt for a vibrant or colorful finish.
-Also, a dark shade of primer is needed for a dark shade.
+But, using a primer and paint with the same color will produce a vibrant or more colorful finish.
+Also, you need a dark shade of primer if you are using a dark shade of paint.

-But, if that’s not the case, you shouldn’t bother about this because the color doesn’t matter.
-Primers are designed to have neutral colors such as white, grey, black, and the likes.
-The purpose of doing this is so the paint color can come out well.
+Primers are designed to have neutral colors such as white, grey, and black.
+The purpose of doing this is so the finish can come out well.

 Should Primer Be The Same Color As Paint?